LauraAlspaugh/fs-journal/journal/01/questions.md

     > | selector, property, value |

 07. How do you think good design influences people when visiting a website, and what sorts of things could you convey through design alone?
     > | good design plays a huge role in web traffic and overall accesibility.
-Good design should include readability, it should be mobile-friendly,  vistitors will be more likely to visit more often and stay longer. so it will increase web traffic, give a warm and inviting feel, and shows off a companys professionalism they strive to achieve|
+Good design should include readability, mobile-friendliness, good content layout, and a color-scheme that is user-friendly. vistitors will then be more likely to visit more often and stay longer. so it will increase web traffic, give a warm and inviting feel, and show off a companys professionalism they strive to achieve|

 08. What is the purpose of ***wireframing***?
     > | wireframing keeps the concept user-focused, it clarifies and defines website features, and it is a quick and cheap way to create |